dbernheisel/dbernheisel.github.io/_posts/2013-06-02-syncing-external-drive-with-network-nas.md

 After the line where we make the lock folder, run a Rez command and a couple SetFile commands.

-`Rez -append ~/backup.rsrc -o ~/Desktop/Synching/$'Icon\r' # set the icon to lock folder`
+`Rez -append ~/backup.rsrc -o ~/Desktop/Syncing/$'Icon\r' # set the icon to lock folder`

-`SetFile -a C ~/Desktop/Synching # initiate the icon`
+`SetFile -a C ~/Desktop/Syncing # initiate the icon`

-`SetFile -a V ~/Desktop/Synching/$'Icon\r' # hide the icon file`
+`SetFile -a V ~/Desktop/Syncing/$'Icon\r' # hide the icon file`

 The first command adds the icon to the lock directory.

 The second command sets the folder attributes, which allows Finder to appreciate your new icon (otherwise, it won't recognize that cool icon you added)

 The third command sets the folder to invisible.
-This is totally optional, but if you ever double-click the "Synching" folder you'll find the icon resource, and that just seems ugly to me--so let's hide it.
+This is totally optional, but if you ever double-click the "Syncing" folder you'll find the icon resource, and that just seems ugly to me--so let's hide it.

 *OK!
 YOU'RE DONE!*